Find Me On:linkedintwitter

 - PhD, Political Science, The University of Iowa

-James "Pigeon" Fielder joined CSU as an Adjunct Professor after retiring from the U.S. Air Force as a Lieutenant Colonel and Associate Professor of Political Science at the U.S. Air Force Academy.
-He is also serving as a Marine Corps University Non-Resident Krulak Fellow for academic years 2021-2023, develops organizational wargames under the name Liminal Operations, and is a roleplaying game content creator for Evil Beagle Games.
+James "Pigeon" Fielder joined CSU as an Instructor after retiring from the U.S. Air Force as a Lieutenant Colonel and Associate Professor of Political Science at the U.S. Air Force Academy.
+He is also serving as a Marine Corps University Non-Resident Krulak Fellow for academic years 2021-2023, is the Chief Operating Officer for Evil Beagle Games, and develops organizational wargames and crisis scenarios under the name Liminal Operations.

 Fielder, James D. “Cyber Security Policy in Kenya.”
 In Romaniuk, Scott N., and Mary Manjikian (Eds.).
 Routledge Companion to Global Cyber-Security Strategy.
 New York: Routledge, January 2021.